 Student Conduct Appeal Process

-An appeal must be submitted in writing and must be received by the Director of Student Conduct within five (5) business days of the date of notification of the hearing outcome.
-An extension to this deadline may be granted at the sole discretion of the Director of Student Conduct.
-The Director of Student conduct shall then refer the appeal to the appellate officer.
+An appeal must be submitted in writing and must be received by the Assistant Dean of Community Living within five (5) business days of the date of notification of the hearing outcome.
+An extension to this deadline may be granted at the sole discretion of the Assistant Dean of Community Living.
+The Assistant Dean of Community Living shall then refer the appeal to the appellate officer.

 A decision on an appeal may not be rendered until the filing deadline has passed.
-Appellate decisions should be rendered, and proper written notification provided to the Director of Student Conduct no later than five (5) business days after the filing deadline.
-The Director of Student Conduct shall notify all respondents and other parties as appropriate of the results of the appeal.
+Appellate decisions should be rendered, and proper written notification provided to the Assistant Dean of Community Living no later than five (5) business days after the filing deadline.
+The Assistant Dean of Community Living shall notify all respondents and other parties as appropriate of the results of the appeal.

-Appellate Officer: The appellate officer shall be the Executive vice President or his/her designee.
+Appellate Officer: The appellate officer shall be the Vice President of Academic Affairs or his/her designee.